Improving the knowledge and science of our pharmaceutical medicinal cannabis

 Studies Currently Open For Recruitment

-Patients who are prescribed Bod pharmaceutical medicines, with the approval of the Therapeutic Goods Administration (TGA’s), may be invited to participate in this important observational study.
-The aim of this study is to assess the safety, tolerability and efficacy of Bod’s pharmaceutical medicinal cannabis therapy in patients for the prescribed indication.
+Patients who are prescribed Bod medicinal cannabis, with the approval of the Therapeutic Goods Administration (TGA), and meet the eligibility criteria will be able to participate in this important observational study.

 To participate in the study, contact one of the ethics-approved clinics listed below by clicking on their icon and mention this study to assess eligibility for consultation.
-We have also created an information leaflet and convenient referral letter that can be downloaded by clicking the button below.
+We have also created an information leaflet and convenient referral letter that can be downloaded by clicking the download button above.